 Equipment for earthing and equipotential bonding must be checked regularly (by qualified people for testing)

-In practice, a number of procedural rules must be followed to protect against ignition by electrostatic charges.
-An important factor here is that electrically conductive system components (including mobile system components, people and vehicles) are connected to a "grounding source," which has been identified as a verified grounding point.
-Such a grounding point has a connection to the earth mass and discharges electrostatic charges from the plant parts to earth.
+In practice, several procedural rules must be followed to protect against ignition by electrostatic charges.
+An important factor here is that electrically conductive system components (including mobile system components, people, and vehicles) are connected to a "grounding source," identified as a verified grounding point.
+Such a grounding point relates to the earth's mass and discharges electrostatic charges from the plant parts to the earth.
 The amount of charge generated by the process does not matter because the earth has an infinite capacity to balance positive and negative charges.